- 1 Diablo 2 Quests and Areas

 To skip: just let Wirt and his peg rest in peace.

-To forever disable this quest: Kill the Cow King.
+To forever disable this quest (legacy versions 1.14d and earlier): Kill the Cow King.
 After the Cow King is killed once, the Wirt’s Leg and town portal transmutation recipe will never again open the quest portal.
 Most players want to keep visiting the Moo Moo Farm as often as they can.
 The Cow King is always lightning enchanted and immune to lightning, so many players choose to use lightning attacks against cows, to help assure the King remains alive.
+(With Diablo II Resurrected, you should be able to continue transmuting Wirt’s Leg even after defeating the Cow King.)

 Superunique: hell bovine The Cow King, always in or near the “corral of corruption” square wooden fortress.